Capacity building in Amsterdam

-Contested Desires: Constructive Dialogues is a project funded by the Creative Europe programme of the European Union.
-The consortium, which goes beyond European borders, is composed of D6:EU and Xarkis (Cyprus), Interarts and La Bonne (Spain), H401 and Creative Court (Netherlands), MUNHAC (Portugal), Pro Progressione (Hungary), La Fabrique (Tunisia), BJCEM (Belgium), MUCIV and Museo Egizio (Italy) as partners and ECCOM who is the leading partner.
-D6 Culture in Transit (United Kingdom), European Capital of Culture Larnaka 2030 and The Art History and Theory Lab of the Cyprus University of Technology (Cyprus) are associated partners.
-Nubuke Foundation (Ghana), RCMG (United Kingdom) and MMHR (Cile) are subcontractors.
+Contested Desires: Constructive Dialogues is a project funded by the European Union’s Creative Europe program.
+The consortium, which transcends European borders, has D6:EU, Xarkis (Cyprus), Interarts and La Bonne (Spain), H401 and Creative Court (Netherlands), MUNHAC (Portugal), Pro Progressione (Hungary), La Fabrique (Tunisia), BJCEM (Belgium), MUCIV, Egyptian Museum and ECCOM (Italy) as lead partners.
+European Capital of Culture Larnaka 2030, Laboratory of Art History and Theory of Cyprus University of Technology (Cyprus) and D6 Culture in Transit (UK), on the other hand, are associate partners.
+Nubuke Foundation (Ghana), RCMG (UK) and MMHR (Chile) are subcontractors.

-Europe’s artistic heritage is partly made up of artefacts from former colonies by means of war, plunder and misappropriation.
-Some collections have been built with the profits of colonialism, and increasingly to the public exploitation of this heritage for politically populist and nationalist discourse.
-With pressure from the grassroots pushing for a more democratic and egalitarian society, we have seen a strong public debate around issues related to the way in which our histories are edited and our heritage is presented, demands that are still valid today.
-From the removal of historic statues and proposals for new memorials, to demands for educational reform, the repatriation of looted artefacts and reparations; We are questioning the connection between past and present, questioning how national identities are forged and how systems and structures of oppression are upheld.
+Europe’s artistic heritage is partly composed of artifacts that came from former colonies and were acquired through wars, looting, and embezzlement.
+Some collections were built with profits from colonial activities and exploited to advance populist and nationalist policies.
+With the bottom-up pushes that enabled a more democratic and egalitarian society, we witnessed a strong public debate around issues related to historical narratives and the way heritage is presented, instances that are still valid today.
+From the removal or replacement of statues, to calls for the revision of school texts, or the repatriation of looted artifacts; we are questioning the connection between past and present, questioning how national identities are forged and how systems and structures of oppression are sustained.

-Contested Desires: Constructive Dialogues – CDCD wants to creatively respond to one of the most important, and divisive, issues now facing culture: the legacy of European colonisation.
-In full recognition of the complexities of heritage, and of the ways in which it can provide identity and rootedness for some, whilst generating alienation and distress for others, the project will co-create spaces for difficult conversations using a bottom-up and collaborative approach based on artistic processes and capacity building activities.
+Contested Desires: Constructive Dialogues – CDCD thus seeks to respond creatively to one of the most important and controversial issues facing culture today: the legacy of European colonialism.
+In full recognition of the complexity of heritage and the ways in which it can provide identity and rootedness for some while generating alienation and discomfort for others, the project seeks to create shared spaces for difficult conversations using a bottom-up, collaborative approach based on artistic processes and skill-building activities.

-22 artists from 11countries will be commissioned to work with heritage partners and local communities, responding to contentious collections and sites.
-They will create new art works and exhibitions, enriched by workshops and public events, resulting in a body of new work that explores the issues from different social and cultural perspectives.
-A focus on social inclusion and audiences will mean that each commission is a driver of innovation and change, and the new interpretations and relationships will have a lasting impact on the partner institutions and their local communities.
+Institutions, cultural organizations, local communities and 22 artists from 11 countries will be called upon to make collective work around certain collections or sites considered controversial.
+Creating new narratives with artworks and exhibitions, enhanced by workshops and public events, resulting in new work that explores alternative social and cultural perspectives.
+A specific focus on social inclusion and active public participation ensures that the project can become an engine of innovation and change and ensures the new interpretations and relationships have a lasting impact on institutions and their local communities.

 Unione Europea

-Biennale des Jeunes Créateurs de l’Europe et de la Mediterranée
+Biennale des Jeunes Créateurs d’Europe et de la Méditerranée

 Xarkis

-The Organisation for the European Capital of Culture- Larnaka 2030
+The Organization for the European Capital of Culture Larnaka 2030

 Fondazione Scuola dei beni e delle attività culturali